Atlas 14: Texas – The 100-year Storm is Now the 25-year Storm, Already

 The great challenge is that we as a civilization have never had to deal with this kind of thing before.
 It breaks the standards of statistics that have been used for generations to define weather for engineering design.
 I bring it up in academic circles at the City of Austin, and with our State Climatologist here in Texas, and none of them know what to do.
 A bleeding edge piece of academia on what to do about is Francois et al., Design considerations for riverine floods in a changing climate – A review, Journal of Hydrology, April 2019.
 A copy can be found at ResearchGate, an academic clearinghouse for paywalled papers like this one, though a free account is needed to access.

 The City of Austin did a frequency analysis of the Halloween 2015 flooding in Southeast Austin.
 They calculated this storm of 12 to 13 inches of rain was about a 2,000-year storm.
 The 2013 Halloween floods in Austin, and the May 2015 flood on the Blanco River in Wimberly and San Marcos were similar events.
-The Hurricane Harvey floods east of Austin were the result of greater than 20 inches of rain, which would be a storm much more extreme than the 2,000 year storms in Austin.
+The Hurricane Harvey floods east of Austin were the result of greater than 20 inches of rain, which would be a storm much more extreme than the 2,000 year storm in Austin.

 Three other things are very important in this discussion of why our climate changing faster than expected and why: